 We offer a personal service from start to finish from a private client solicitor who is an experienced professional executor and trustee holding the TEP designation (see step.org), capable of advising on the full range of non-contentious and contentious probate and trust issues, including litigation.
 We find that our clients are driven primarily by a desire for strong advice, with costs being a secondary or tertiary issue.
-In 2019 and 2020, almost every new instruction accepted by us was by word of mouth recommendation.
+From 2019 to date, almost every new instruction accepted by us has been started by word of mouth recommendation.

 In an age of increasingly aggressive spam and marketing contact, we strictly reserve the right to only respond to enquiries where the sender has provided us with their full name, email and telephone number.
 This data is treated in the strictest confidence and never conveyed to any third party, but is essential to enable us to verify genuine enquiries.

 We are a small bespoke practice and to ensure fairness to our current clients we cannot accommodate requests for witnessing or certifying or dealing with your legal documents unless you are a current client with ongoing instructions.

 Estate administration (Probate) costs